Harwood

 “that as a 17-year-old fresh from school, she had begun an affair with her 50-year-old married music teacher, the illustrious Dr Robert Dalley-Scarlett – a relationship she would later insist was entirely joyful.

 Quite soon after this, she fell in love with a young curate, Peter Bennie, who occupied all her “thought, affection, hope and longing” for five years.
-When this did not develop, she entered an Anglican nunnery for 6 months.
+When this did not develop, she entered an Catholic nunnery for 6 months.
 Nevertheless, she did not end her “pleasant” affair with Dalley-Scarlett for another couple of years.

 Nor did Harwood hold herself aloof from other men in her social and professional circles (she was a musician), some of whom would later appear in her poems.
 Her dearest friend at this time was her former art teacher, Vera Cottew, with whom she was also very much in love – though this was not the way she would then have described the relationship.
 It soon became clear to me that there was nothing conventional about Harwood’s attitudes to love and sex.
 She was a sexual radical at 17, and would be one at 70.

 Harwood, initially used many male pseudonyms, the first was W. W. Hagendoor (an anagram of her own name), others: Walter Lehmann and Francis Geyer, and then Miriam Stone.
 She was aware of the Angry Penguins hoax of the 1940’s, and in the 1960’s she engaged in her own hoax.
 Frustrated that only poems submitted by male pseudonym, Walter Lehmann, were published she became so furious that she sent two new sonnets to The Bulletin, penned by Lehmann, containing coded messages of abuse.
 When it was later exposed, Donald Horne, the magazine’s editor, poured scorn on the female poet.
-“A genuine literary hoax would have some point to it”.

 GENERAL TECHNIQUE #